Type 1 diabetes in school

 Support for students with type 1 diabetes in schools is inconsistent across Canada.
 Resources and policies are different across the country, even among schools in the same city or the same school board.

-Currently, only five provinces (British Columbia, New Brunswick, Newfoundland and Labrador, Nova Scotia and Quebec) have policies or guidelines to provide for the care of students with diabetes.
+Currently, only 6 provinces (British Columbia, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Quebec) have policies or guidelines to provide for the care of students with diabetes.

 Each province and territory needs to establish minimum standards for care so that schools create a safe and supportive environment for students with type 1 diabetes.

 What are the responsibilities of a parent or guardian and the school?

 Both the Canadian Paediatric Society and Diabetes Canada believe that effectively managing a child’s diabetes in school should be a shared responsibility between families (including the child), schools, and, if needed, a healthcare provider.

 Although parents or guardians should be responsible for the daily management decisions around their child’s diabetes (e.g., medications and storage, frequency of blood sugar monitoring, carbohydrate counting, determining insulin doses), school staff should be equipped to provide the student with reliable hands-on support and supervision.